MakersSpark/spark-rfid-push/README.md

 ## Configuration

-You'll need to edit `index.js` – specifically, change `var url` to the URL you want to listen to Spark.publish events from, and the argument that `unirest.post` accepts to the URL you wish to push the POST request to.
+You'll need to edit `index.js` – specifically, change the variable `url` to the URL you want to listen to Spark.publish events from, and the argument that `unirest.post` accepts to the URL you wish to push the POST request to.

 ## Running Locally